pooltogether/draw-calculators-js/README.md

-# PoolTogether Draw Calculator JS SDK
+# PoolTogether Draw Calculator JS

 ## How to use
-This SDK includes a stateless Typescript model of the Solidity TsunamiDrawCalculator.
+This library includes a stateless Typescript model of the Solidity TsunamiDrawCalculator.
 It is intended to be uses as a tool to easily check if a User has won a prize for a particular draw.
 This could also be discovered through the `TsunamiDrawCalculator::calculate()` view function but this SDK is much faster.

 The SDK also provides the ability to simulate multiple draw settings and inputs.